Clustering-Project/wine_quality_project/README.md

 ## Acquisition:
 - Registered an account at data.world and downloaded the wine-quality dataset into a csv.
+- Note there were 2 separate files, Red and White wines.
 - Used pandas to read in the csv file onto a jupyter notebook.

 ## Preparation:
+- Created a new column "type" and assigned red / white respectively
 - Replaced blank spaces with underscores for columns.
+- Concatenated the 2 csv files into a single csv file.

 ## Exploration & pre-processing:
 - Made visuals and used stats to understand which features had a significant correlation, relationship with the target variable.